rajgoesout/buildbot-vue-plugin/README.md

 # buildbot-vue-plugin

+### Note: this project has been moved to https://github.com/macports/buildbot-macports-custom-views

 Setup for a buildbot plugin using Vue, Webpack and Plain JS or Typescript

 **This is based on https://github.com/uglycoyote/buildbot-react-plugin-boilerplate**